 Your comments on the helpline

-Our helpline is one of our most important support services used by over 5,000 people last year.
-We are currently collecting feedback to help ensure it meets the needs of people affected by epilepsy.
+Our helpline is one of our most important support services.
+We continually collect feedback to help ensure it meets the needs of people affected by epilepsy.

-Please complete our helpline evaluation form (pdf, 670kb) to give us comments on a call that you have had with us.
-Alternatively, call the helpline to request a form to be sent to you in the post.
+If you would like to give us your comments on a call that you have had with us, please complete our online survey or call the helpline to request a form to be sent to you in the post.

-You can now speak to our Epilepsy helpline, through an interpreter, in over 170 different languages with Language Line Services (opens new window).
+You can speak to our helpline, through an interpreter, in over 170 different languages with Language Line Solutions.

-- The helpline worker will then take your telephone number and ask for your first name.
-They will ask you to put down the receiver.
+The helpline operator will take your telephone number and ask for your first name.

-- The Language Line operator will contact you within a few minutes and introduce the helpline worker.
+They will contact Language Line and an interpreter will call you within a few minutes and introduce the helpline operator.

-- You will be able to talk to the helpline worker, through the interpreter.
+You will be able to talk to the helpline operater through the interpreter.

 All language line interpreters have signed confidentiality agreements.

-As we are a UK based charity, we are only able to offer this service to callers living in the UK.
+As we are a UK based charity, we are only able to offer this service to people living in the UK.